-The Centre’s research is applied in nature for real-world applications.
+The Centre’s research is applied to real-world applications.
 We support high-quality PhD training to ensure researchers develop the necessary skills, including the ability to communicate research outputs and ethical awareness.
 Research projects enable our students to apply their knowledge to innovate and develop skills that are in demand in industry.
 We recognise this is the key to employment success for our students.

 For more information, visit our news items from the Centre for Communications Technology.

 The Centre welcomes applications for MPhil/PhD research degrees on either a full-time or part-time basis.
-We strongly encourage industrially sponsored research projects.
-We are also happy to discuss any research proposal from individuals.
+We strongly encourage industrially sponsored research projects but we are also happy to discuss any research proposal from individuals.

 EVENT: Computing and Digital Media Show

 The annual Computing and Digital Media Show will be held on Thursday 14 – Saturday 16 June.
 You are invited to attend this free event.

 Luca Bonaschi, an engineering graduate, has been recognised by the Institute of Engineering and Technology, one of the world’s leading engineering networks.

 Dimitar Gotsev, an Electronics and Communications Engineering graduate, shares his story and reflects upon his time at London Met